Clarify what replicator does when there is no overlapping snapshot on the sending/receiving system

 I agree with Sean here, this is "just how it works" but perhaps we can doc it better?
 Dru, do you think the docs are clear enough in this instance, or should we insert some additional verbage to point users at?
 I'm wondering if at the top of the Replication section of the docs, we could have a breakout "Notes" section which just details how ZFS replication works in practice in regard to incrementals, and the remote needing to have the original snapshots to do incrementals from.

-#16 Updated by Dru Lavigne over 1 year ago
+#16 Updated by Dru Lavigne almost 3 years ago

 - Subject changed from Old snapshots are deleted from the recieving system even with the "delete stale snapshots on remote system" unchecked to Clarify what replicator does when there is no overlapping snapshot on the sending/receiving system